 - significant pain, weakness, or numbness in your leg or foot

 - advanced sciatica pain in your leg(s)

 - loss of strength in your leg(s)

 - reduction or loss of bladder or bowel control

-Of course, you make the final decision, yet our spinal surgeons will make the recommendation of microdiscectomy if its absolutely necessary.
+You make the final decision when it comes to spinal surgery, yet our spinal surgeons will make the recommendation of microdiscectomy – only if it’s absolutely necessary.